Old states of Germany: Economy

 Frankfurt, the financial capital of Germany, was part of the former West Germany.

 The standard of living and annual income remains significantly higher in the old states.
 In former West Germany, there is more income than in the East.

 In former West Germany, there were smaller farms than in the east.

 In the old states there are fewer unemployed than in the new states.

 Politics

 In the West and West Berlin the Union, SPD, FDP and Greens are stronger, but right-wing populist parties and The Left are weaker than in the east.

 Unlike in the East, there are not 3 or 4 (since 2016) equally-strong parties but a "two-party dominance" of the SPD and CDU.

-A study of the University of Berlin from 1998–1999 comes to 13% for the whole of Germany, and 12% for the West and 17% for the East for right-wing extremist recruitment potential.
+According to a 1998–1999 study conducted at the University of Berlin, the potential for recruitment by right-wing extremist groups was estimated at 13% across Germany, with 12% in the West and 17% in the East.
 In the 2017 Federal Election, AfD reached ~ 22% in the East and ~ 11% in the West.

 There is also a higher voter turnout in the West.